EngineeringLast Updated Jan 20, 202611 min read

 Conclusion

-To create a successful, stable, and well-received mobile application, you need to determine which operating system — or systems — you want your application to be compatible with.
+To create a successful, stable, and well-received mobile application, you need to decide which operating system — or systems — you want your application to be compatible with.
 Although you can use both native and cross-platform development methods for Android and iOS operating systems, make sure you consider the tools, methods, benefits, and drawbacks for each method when developing your mobile application.

 To learn how you can accelerate your mobile development by building, testing, and deploying your applications in the cloud, read more about continuous integration for mobile application development and get started with a free CircleCI account today.